motersen/multus/README.md

   + glib-2.0

 - Run ```make``` twice to compile.
-- The executable should now be at bin/wordcount.
+- The executable should now be at bin/multus.
 - Run ```make clean``` to reset the project to source state.

 ## Use

 ```
-wordcount [OPTIONS] [INPUT..]
+multus [OPTIONS] [INPUT..]
 OPTIONS:
   -h --help
     Display this Help